 The President and the Governor are both heads of the executives.
-Their powers therefore are analogous.
+Their powers, therefore, are analogous.
 The executive powers of the Union being wider in extent, the powers of the Governors are comparatively limited.
 The President has diplomatic and military powers apart from executive, legislative, financial and other powers.
-In the nature of things the Governor has no diplomatic or military powers.
+In the nature of things, the Governor has no diplomatic or military powers.

 The executive power of the State is vested in the Governor.
 He exercises it either directly or through officers subordinate to him.
 It has been held that ministers are officers subordinate to him.
-The executive power of the State extends to all matters with respect to which the State Legislature has power to make laws.
+The executive power of the State extends to all matters with respect to which the State Legislature has the power to make laws.
 All executive action is expressed to be taken in the name of the Governor.
 All orders, instruments, etc. are authenticated in the manner specified in the rules made by the Governor.
 The Governor appoints the Council of Ministers, he also appoints the Advocate-General, chairman and the members of the State Public Service Commission.
 The Governor appoints the Chief Minister and other ministers are appointed by him on the advice of the Chief Minister.
-The Governor has the power to nominate one member from the Anglo-Indian Community, if he is of the opinion that the community needs representation in the Assembly.
+The Governor has the power to nominate one member from the Anglo-Indian Community if he is of the opinion that the community needs representation in the Assembly.

 The Governor has no powers to appoint the judges of the State High Court but it is provided in Art.
 217 that he will be consulted by the President before an appointment is made.
 The Governor has the power to nominate one-twelfth of the members of Legislative Council of State.
 The persons to be nominated are required to have special knowledge and practical experience in respect of Literature, Science and Art, etc. The Supreme Court has in Samsher Singh held that a Governor is only a Constitutional head.
 He exercises powers with the aid and advice of his Council of Ministers.
 The Governor acts in his discretion only when the Constitution so requires.
-Where the Constitution requires the satisfaction of the Governor, it is not the personal satisfaction of the Governor but it is the satisfaction of Council of Ministers.
+Where the Constitution requires the satisfaction of the Governor, it is not the personal satisfaction of the Governor but it is the satisfaction of the Council of Ministers.

 - Legislative Powers

 The Governor is a part of the legislature (Art.
 168).
 The Governor has the right to address the legislature and to send messages to it.
 The Governor may from time to time summon, prorogue or dissolve the Legislative Assembly.
 The Governor has the power of causing to be laid before the legislature, the Annual Financial Statement (Budget).
-Without his recommendation no demand for grant can be made by the Legislature.
+Without his recommendation, no demand for grant can be made by the Legislature.
 The Governor reserves Bills for the assent of the President.